Atlantropa-hoi4/HOI4-CI/README.md

 data are not installed.

-The initial rule set follows the repository structure and script forms used by `Kaiserreich/Kaiserreich-4-Development`, while keeping project-specific IDs and policies outside the checker. `Faith-in-Steel/Faith-in-Steel` is the first integration target.
+The initial rule set follows the repository structure and script forms used by `Kaiserreich`, while keeping project-specific IDs and policies outside the checker.

 ## Checks